thomasjshea/Simple-Logo-Generator/README.md

 - The user will enter the command "node index.js" to start the application
 - Inquirer will prompt the user with four questions to generate the logo
 - If the user answers all prompts, the logo will be successfully generated.
-- If the user fails to answer all prompts, or if the user selects a color that does not exist or uses more than three characters, an error message will generate
+- If the user fails to answer all prompts, or if the user selects a color that does not exist or uses more than three characters for their name, an error message will generate
 - I have included tests in this repo.
 To run the tests, just enter the command "npm run test" into the command line"

 ## Credits

-I completed this project on my own with no assistance.
+This application uses the following packages and technologies:
+- Inquirer
+- Jest

 ## License